Create ortho mapping products using the custom wizard

 Available with Advanced license.

-The Custom Products wizard provides a flexible guided workflow for generating your ortho mapping products.
-For example, you can generate a digital elevation model (DEM) and an orthomosaic at the same time, using the Custom Products wizard.
+The Custom Products wizard provides a flexible guided workflow for creating ortho mapping products.
+For example, you can create a digital elevation model (DEM) and an orthomosaic at the same time using the Custom Products wizard.
 You can also generate a mosaic by disabling steps that are not needed for your workflow, such as turning off color balancing if the image colors are already homogeneous.

 Product Generation Settings page

 The Product Generation Settings page allows you to specify the ortho mapping products you want to create.
-The wizard allows you to create a digital elevation model (DEM), an orthomosaic, or both.
-Check the products you want to create.
-Each ortho mapping product also has options to perform specific tasks during its creation.
+The wizard allows you to create a DEM, an orthomosaic, or both.
+Check the boxes for the products you want to create.
+Each ortho mapping product also has parameters to perform specific tasks during its creation.
 The following table lists the options on the Product Generation Settings page:

 OptionDescription